jrief/django-formset/README.md

 ## Button actions

-In **django-formset**, the button used for submission can hold a chain of actions.
+In **django-formset**, the button used for submission can hold a *chain of actions*.
 This for instance allows to disable the button, and/or add a spinning wheel while submitting data.
-It also is possible to specify the success page as a HTML link, rather than having it to hard-code inside the Django view.
+It also is possible to specify the success page as an HTML link, rather than having it to hard-code inside the Django view.
 There is a complete set of predefined actions to select from, when designing the submit button.

 ![Button Actions (Bootstrap)](readmeimg/bootstrap-actions.gif)